 Reflecting and Thinking

 This chapter is primarily addressed to Timothy regarding his tasks in ministry, especially as they relate to the gospel message.
-But following the introductory purpose statement, Paul quickly breaks into a brief autobiography in which he celebrates God's grace poured out in his life in the midst of his sinfulness.
-Faith and love develop in the worst of sinners because Christ's patience is greater than the human predicament.
+Following an introductory purpose statement, Paul breaks into a brief autobiography in which he celebrates God's grace poured out in his life in the midst of his sinfulness.
+Faith and love can be developed in the worst of sinners because Christ's patience is greater than the human predicament.
 This is indeed good news!
-No wonder Paul cannot but break into the praise of our text.
+Paul cannot help but break into praise.
 Paul's apostleship was dedicated to protecting and proclaiming the gospel, precisely because it had made all the difference in Paul's own life.